indhra/Hands_On_Machine_Learning/README.md

 2. Every chapter has its own notebook, which includes short summaries and code implementation provided in the book

 ## Requires Python 3.10.1
+### Install the required libraries from requirements.txt
+1. I have used "pipreqsnb" to generate the requirements.txt file